files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

     <figcaption>Experimental settings page</figcaption>
 </figure>

-## Drag and drop
-Drag and drop is an integral part of the file manager expereince.
-We listend to your feedback and we put a lot of time into improving support for this feature in Files.
-Dragging items is not only more reliable but it's faster as well.

-## Sidebar
-- The issue where expanding sidebar sections would sometimes require two clicks has been resolved
-- The issue where the sidebar state would sometimes get reset has been fixed
-- Reduced the height of items in the sidebar to allow more items to be displayed at once
-- Invalid favorites and network shares are no longer removed the sidebar
-- Added a context menu to hide sections when right clicking on the sidebar

-## Tabs
+## New Features

+**Compact sizing** allows users to view more items on the screen (insert picture)

-- The tab control has been redesigned to better integrate with the rest of the app (insert picture)
+The **tab control** was redesigned to better connect with the rest of the app (insert picture)

-## Keyboard shortcuts
-- Added a shortcut to open folders in the default terminal `ctrl` + `shift` + `'`
+We added an option to display **tags** on the sidebar (insert photo)

+### Other changes
+- Improved the reliability and speed of drag and drop
-- Added a shortcut to play and pause media in the preview pane `ctrl` + `space`
+- Added a pull to refresh gesture

-## Properties dialog
 - Removed the minimize and maximize buttons from the properties window

-## Tags
-- Adding a tag to a file no longers changes the date modified property
-- Added an option to display tags on the sidebar

-## Compact sizing
-- Added an option to use compact sizeing
-(insert picture)

-## Other changes
-- Aded a pull to refresh gesture
 - Added an animation when clicking on the setting and search buttons
 - Added an option to always show icons instead of thumbnails
 - Improved the spacing in the pathbar